Alsace: Struggle between France and united Germany

 Although U.S. President Woodrow Wilson had insisted that the région was self-ruling by legal status, as its constitution had stated it was bound to the sole authority of the Kaiser and not to the German state, France would allow no plebiscite, as granted by the League of Nations to some eastern German territories at this time, because the French regarded the Alsatians as Frenchmen liberated from German rule.
 Germany ceded the region to France under the Treaty of Versailles.

 Policies forbidding the use of German and requiring French were promptly introduced.
 In order not to antagonize the Alsatians, the region was not subjected to some legal changes that had occurred in the rest of France between 1871 and 1919, such as the 1905 French law on the separation of Church and State.

-Alsace-Lorraine was occupied by Germany in 1940 during the Second World War.
-Although it was never formally annexed, Alsace-Lorraine was incorporated into the Greater German Reich, which had been restructured into Reichsgau.
+Alsace–Lorraine was occupied by Germany in 1940 during the Second World War.
+Although it was never formally annexed, Alsace–Lorraine was incorporated into the Greater German Reich, which had been restructured into Reichsgaue.
 Alsace was merged with Baden, and Lorraine with the Saarland, to become part of a planned Westmark.
 During the war, 130,000 young men from Alsace and Lorraine were conscripted into the German armies against their will (malgré-nous).
 There were some volunteers for the Waffen SS., although they were outnumbered by conscripts of the 1926–1927 classes.
 Thirty of said Waffen SS were involved in the Oradour-sur-Glane massacre (29 conscripts, one volunteer).
 A third of the malgré-nous perished on the Eastern front.
 In July 1944, 1500 malgré-nous were released from Soviet captivity and sent to Algiers, where they joined the Free French Forces.

 After World War II

-Today, the territory is in certain areas subject to some laws that are significantly different from the rest of France – this is known as the local law.
+Today, the territory is in certain areas subject to some laws that are significantly different from the rest of France, which is known as the local law.

-In more recent years, the Alsatian language is again being promoted by local, national, and European authorities as an element of the region's identity.
-Alsatian is taught in schools (but not mandatory) as one of the regional languages of France.
+In more recent years, the Alsatian language is again being promoted by local, national and European authorities as an element of the region's identity.
+Alsatian is taught in schools (but is not mandatory) as one of the regional languages of France.
 German is also taught as a foreign language in local kindergartens and schools.
 There is a growing network of schools proposing full immersion in Alsatian dialect and in Standard German, called ABCM-Zweisprachigkeit (ABCM -> French acronym for "Association for Bilingualism in the Classroom from Kindergarten onwards", Zweisprachigkeit -> German for "Bilingualism").
 However, the Constitution of France still requires that French be the only official language of the Republic.

+Alsatian was portrayed as a "Germanic" dialect not having standard German as its Dachsprache.
+French government institutions employ a variety of means to prevent the German-speaking Alsatians from publishing media in their native language.
+Until recently, this was even prohibited under penalty of law.
+Sports and youth news in particular are not allowed to be published in German.